JulianSong/AnnotateEase/README.md

 * ***Export to CoreML-compatible JSON:*** Generate JSON files compatible with Apple's CoreML framework directly from AnnotateEase, making it easy to integrate your annotated data into machine learning projects.

 ## Download & Install

+You can download the installation package from the release page or directly obtain the source code for self-compilation.